RedCrewOS/api-sdk-creator-js/http-client/README.md

 range) is converted into an `Error` and thrown.
 This is icky and there are better ways to switch the execution path based on the response from the server.

-<sup>4</sup> In OOP, type composition is achieved primarily though the [Decorator Pattern](https://en.wikipedia.org/wiki/Decorator_pattern)
+<sup>4</sup> In OOP, type composition is achieved by encapsulating objects within objects.
+This
-which allows objects that implement the same interface to wrap each other to compose behaviour.
+is the basis for the [Law of Demeter](https://en.wikipedia.org/wiki/Law_of_Demeter).
+When composing objects of the same types, the [Decorator Pattern](https://en.wikipedia.org/wiki/Decorator_pattern) allows objects that implement the same interface to wrap each other to compose behaviour.
 Function composition is a more powerful technique.
 The OOP variants are really poor man cousins to their functional brethren.